Program

 • On the second night of the conference, we invite all attendees to a traditional Scandinavian feast (Julbord) at the Naval Museum on the island of Stumholmen in Karlskrona.
 The naval town of Karlskrona is on the UNESCO World Heritage List.
 The Naval Museum is also part of the World Heritage Council.
 The conference reception is covered for Registered Conference attendees and Social Ticket holders.
 [DIRECTIONS]

-A shorter technical tour will be organised to experience research at BTH at the Conference Reception venue.
+Shorter technical demonstrations will be organised to experience research at BTH at the Welcome Reception venue.
 This will take place in the Virtual Production Studio Lab.
 [DIRECTIONS]